PhanKydeptrai/TubeTuner/README_EN.md

 1. **Open YouTube** and play any video
 2. **Click on the extension icon** in the toolbar
 3. **Explore 4 main sections**:
-   - **Content & Feed Controls**: Hide/show progress bar, duration, Shorts, Home Feed, Video Sidebar
+   - **Content & Feed Controls**: Hide/show Home Feed, Video Sidebar, Comments, Shorts, Channel
-   - **Interface Elements**: Hide/show Comments, Notifications Bell, Top Header, Explore & Trending
+   - **Interface Elements**: Hide/show Top Header, Notifications Bell, Explore & Trending, More from YouTube, Buttons Bar
-   - **Video Controls**: Hide/show End Screen Cards, Video Controls
+   - **Video Controls**: Hide/show Progress Bar, Duration, End Screen Cards, Description
-   - **Other Features**: Hide/show Fundraiser Banners, Merchandise, and other features
+   - **Other Features**: Export/Import settings and other features
 4. **Toggle switches** to enable/disable each feature individually
 5. **Toggle theme**: Click the sun/moon button at the top to switch Light/Dark mode
 6. **Export/Import Settings**: Use buttons in "Other Features" section to backup/restore configurations